osrf-migration/srcsim-wiki/cloud.md

 The docker image is built when launching the field computer.
 So if you have many packages to install or software that need to be built from source, please give it some time for the docker image to be ready before pressing the `START` button on the field computer instance to run the docker container.

-Note that the `ROS_MASTER_URI` and `ROS_IP` environment variables are already be set for you so you should be able to see all the ROS topics.
+Note that the `ROS_MASTER_URI` and `ROS_IP` environment variables are already be set for you so you should be able to see all the ROS topics inside the container.